Drug Use by State: 2019’s Problem Areas

 Drug Health Issues & Rehab – Total Points: 25

-- Share of Adults Who Needed but Didn’t Receive Treatment for Illicit Drug Use in the Past Year: Double Weight (~5.56 Points)
+- Share of Adults Who Couldn’t Get Treatment for Illicit Drug Use in the Past Year: Triple Weight (~6.82 Points)

-- Admissions to Substance Abuse Treatment Services per 100,000 People (12 Years and Older) Using Illicit Drugs: Full Weight (~2.78 Points)
+- Admissions to Substance Abuse Treatment Services per 100,000 People Using Illicit Drugs: Full Weight (~2.27 Points)

-- Substance Abuse & Behavioural Disorder Counsellors per Capita: Full Weight (~2.78 Points)
+- Substance Abuse & Behavioral Disorder Counsellors per Capita: Full Weight (~2.27 Points)

-Sources: Data used to create this ranking were collected from U.S. Census Bureau, Bureau of Labor Statistics, Centers for Disease Control and Prevention, Federal Bureau of Investigation, Substance Abuse and Mental Health Services Administration, U.S. Drug Enforcement Administration, Project Know, the Pew Charitable Trusts, Guttmacher Institute, OHS Health & Safety Services, CVS Health, IMS Institute for Healthcare Informatics, Recovery.org and Pro Publica.
+Sources: Data used to create this ranking were collected from U.S. Census Bureau, Bureau of Labor Statistics, Centers for Disease Control and Prevention, Federal Bureau of Investigation, Substance Abuse and Mental Health Services Administration, U.S. Drug Enforcement Administration, Child and Adolescent Health Measurement Initiative, Project Know, the Pew Charitable Trusts, Guttmacher Institute, OHS Health & Safety Services, CVS Health, IMS Institute for Healthcare Informatics and Recovery.org.

 Was this article helpful?